 Because dental x-rays produce a low level of radiation, they are considered safe.
 Dentists take necessary precautions to limit the patient’s exposure to radiation when taking dental x-rays.
 These precautions include using lead apron shields to protect the body and using modern, fast film that cuts down the exposure time of each x-ray.

-When to Get Dental X-Rays
+When Are Dental X-Rays Needed?